30 Nonfiction Author Websites That Inspire Action

 Charles Duhigg

-Charles’ website opens with a white background with a strong contrast of a bright orange book that catches your eye immediately.
+Charles’ website opens with a white background with a strong contrast of the bright orange typography on the book that catches your eye immediately.

 You know exactly what Charles wants you to do when you arrive on the site, he wants you to buy his book.